An Outlook on Legal Technology: Services, Software, and Trends

 Benefits to Your Law Firm or Legal Department

-What all the aforementioned legal technology services have in common is that they provide similar benefits to your law firm, including:
+What all the aforementioned legal technology services have in common is that they provide similar benefits to your legal technology law firm, including:

-• Streamline your workflow processes.
-Instead of needing days or weeks to complete discovery and obtain signatures, as an example, the convenience and ease of access of legal software mean that these tasks can be completed quicker than ever before.
+- Streamline your workflow processes.
+Instead of needing days or weeks to complete discovery and obtain signatures, for example, the convenience and ease of access of legal software mean that these tasks can be completed quicker than ever before.
 With the addition of legal workflow software, everyone in a law firm can be kept on track without having to manually manage their tasks and deadlines.

-• Gives you more time to practice the law.
-Instead of spending the majority of your time on administrative or routine tasks, law firm technology either does these tasks for you through automation or greatly increases the efficiency of completing them, meaning you have more time to actually practice the law.
+- Gives you more time to practice the law.
+Instead of spending much of your time on administrative or routine tasks, law firm technology either does these tasks for you through automation or greatly increases the efficiency of completing them, meaning you have more time to practice the law.

 Top 4 Legal Technology Software

-There are a ton of legal technology software offerings available.
+There are a ton of software offerings available for the legal technology law firm.
 As a result, it can be tough to separate the wheat from the chaff and figure out what software is worth your time and what isn’t.

-In our list below, we’ve picked top offerings from each type of law firm software category, including fee management, practice management, accounting and billing, lead management, and e-discovery.
+In our list below, we’ve picked the top offerings in each legal tech category, including fee management, practice management, accounting and billing, lead management, and e-discovery.

 1. AltFee - AFA Software for Law Firms